planetlabs/gpq/readme.md

  * Non-geographic CRS information is not preserved when converting GeoParquet to GeoJSON.
  * Page and row group size is not configurable when writing GeoParquet.
 This may change soon.
- * Reading GeoParquet files with multiple geometry columns is supported.
-Reading GeoJSON files with multiple geometry properties is not supported.
  * Feature identifiers in GeoJSON are not written to GeoParquet columns.
 This may change soon.